mattorp/syn-games/README.md

 - Try to restart Synesthesia
 - Make sure that the correct variables are used in the .glsl file

+If pixy_to_midi returns nothing, and no errors:
+- Make sure that the cam registers objects

 ## Track score

 For BTT python scripts add this to environment variables under exectute shell script